LaravelRUS/SleepingOwlAdmin/README.md

 SleepingOwl Admin is an administrative interface builder for Laravel. __Completely free__

+## ⚠️ Laravel Version Support

+> **Starting from the next major release, SleepingOwl Admin will support Laravel 9 and above only.**
+>
+> Support for older Laravel versions (<= 8) will be dropped to align with modern PHP (>= 8.1) and Laravel standards.

+Please ensure your application is updated before upgrading to the next version.

 ## Support
 - `Laravel > 5.5 - 5.8` (`PHP < 7.1.3`)
 - `Laravel 6.*` (`PHP >= 7.2`)